SEN & Local Offer

 Additional support to take account of children’s individual needs can be arranged if appropriate; eg. a child friendly photo book and additional information to be shared at both home and school in order to help prepare the child for changes in school.

 The class teacher and SENCO meet with staff from your child’s secondary school to share information about your child’s SEND needs, including details of any support that they have received in school.
 The SENCO passes on information about any outside agencies and professionals that have been involved with your child, along with copies of all SEND paperwork.
 This allows the secondary school to put all relevant support in place, ready for your child to join the school at the beginning of Year 7.

-If your child is in Year 6 and has a Statement/Education Health and Care Plan, they will have a transition review in the autumn term.
+If your child is in Year 6 and has a Education Health and Care Plan, they will have a annual review in the autumn term.
 This will be a transition review and the SENCO from the secondary school that you want your child to go to will be invited to attend, as well as any other professionals involved with your child.

 How will my child be included in activities outside the classroom including school trips?